dfelinto/blender-manual/manual/interface/keymap/introduction.rst

 .. note::

-   Blender's default key-map has two main interaction modes left-click-select & right-click-select.
+   Blender has two main selection modes: left-click select and right-click select.
    See the :ref:`Select with Mouse Button <keymap-blender_default-prefs-select_with>` preference.

-   While :kbd:`LMB` select is default, both are fully supported and there are advantages with :kbd:`RMB` selection,
+   While left-click select is the default as it's the most common in other applications, right-click select does have its advantages.
-   see: `Learn the benefits of right-click-select <https://vimeo.com/76335056>`__.
+   See: `Learn the benefits of right-click select <https://vimeo.com/76335056>`__.

 Hovering